reisub/Lifeline-Android/README.md

 After the 24 hours were up and everyone got a bit of sleep all the teams presented their implementations.
 The organizers then graded the teams using a range of criteria and declared the winners.

+## About the task

+The task was to implement a blood donor system which consists of a web application and a mobile application.
+The web application is used by donor institutions to manage their blood supply and send push notifications to donors.
+The mobile app is used by donors to track their donations and encourage them to donate using gamification.

 ## Features

 - registration